TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 5/Hosea 5.15.md

 ---

-I will go and return to my place, till they acknowledge their offence, and seek my face: in their affliction they will seek me earnestly.
+I will go and return to my place, until they acknowledge their offense, and seek my face.
+In their affliction they will seek me earnestly."